What is excess insurance?

 - Select the level of cover you require; choose from bronze, silver or gold

 - Pay the excess charged by your insurers if anything happens.
-Make sure you keep all receipts, correspondence and letter of settlement
+Make sure you keep all receipts, correspondence and the letter of settlement

 How do I claim?